 You can also search for horses on Shackleford Banks (in your own group or on a ranger guided tour), walk or ride down to the point of Cape Lookout to watch the nesting shorebirds or find larger shells, plan a short kayaking or canoeing trip, go fishing, or search for wildlife.

 Tent camping or renting a "rustic" cabin in the park can be the perfect way to get away from it all.
-You can also plan a longer canoe or kayak trip, bring a four wheel drive vehicle so you can tour more of the park, and go stargazing.
+Our dark skies also provide a wonderful chance to go stargazing.
+You can also plan a longer canoe or kayak trip or bring a four wheel drive vehicle so you can tour more of the park.